 Time to Stand Up For Myself

-Well, the main thing is that I can no longer work for someone who treats me like their servant.
-I’ve worked at this same accounting job, for the same boss, for over 10 years — ever since I graduated from high school.
+Well, the main thing is that I can no longer work for someone who treats me like their assistant.
+I’ve worked at this same accounting job, for the same boss for over 10 years, ever since I graduated from high school.
 And during that time I’ve been very eager to learn and to please.